eric-bach/pecuniary/README.md

    - `CERTIFICATE_ARN` - ARN to ACM Certificate for CloudFront Distribution
    - `DLQ_NOTIFICATIONS` - email address to send failed event message notifications to

-6. Deploy the backend
+5. Deploy the backend

    ```
-   $ cd backend
-   $ ./deploy.sh
+   $ npm run deploy
    ```

-7. Copy the `./client/src/aws-exports.js.example` file to `./client/src/aws-exports.js` and fill in the parameter values (use dummy values until the backend is first deployed):
+6. Copy the `./client/src/aws-exports.js.example` file to `./client/src/aws-exports.js` and fill in the parameter values (use dummy values until the backend is first deployed):

    - aws_project_region: AWS Region,
    - aws_cognito_region: AWS Cognito Region,